-This evolution has been decided considering during a strong acceleration, most of the robot weight is pushed on the rear wheel as shown on this slow motion YouTube video featuring our new 2020 robots.
+This evolution has been decided considering during a strong acceleration, most of the robot weight is pushed on the rear wheel as shown on this slow motion YouTube video featuring our robots.
 If acceleration is important, the front wheels will not be always in contact with the ground.
 In this case, using a 3 wheels robot is a real issue because the rear wheel doesn't transmit any strength and the robot can be out of control.
-Using a 4 wheel platform allows to keep control of the robot in any situation with always 2 rear wheels transmitting strength in contact with the ground.
+Using a 4 wheels platform allows to keep control of the robot in any situation with always 2 rear wheels transmitting strength in contact with the ground.
 As shown on the video, even when the robot front wheels are not in contact with the ground, the robot is still under control and continues to accelerate.

-However, the drawback when changing from a 3 wheels to a 4 wheels platform is that this type of platform is not isostatic, thus it is necessary to add some springs in order to ensure that all the wheels are in contact with the ground in a normal situation as shown in 6.
+However, the drawback when changing from a 3 wheels to a 4 wheels platform is that this type of platform is not isostatic, thus it is necessary to add some springs / damplers in order to ensure that all the wheels are in contact with the ground in a normal situation as shown in 6.
 In our design, spring is the silent block which can be seen at the rear top in black on the picture.

 Moves done with this solution are much more reactive than the ones done with our 2019 3 wheels platform using identical motors, especially during strong acceleration phases when the robot tends to pitch up as explained before, or during hard braking phase.
+This choice also allow to use the robots on a sliding floor for tests and exhibitions.